take2rohit/Panorama-Image-Stitching/README.md

   - [x] Lossless cropping of black region without loosing image info
   - [ ] Lossy cropping of image with loosing some part of image

+## Scope for Optimization

+- [ ] Faster searching for finding sequential images
+- [ ] Automatic canvas shape detection
+- [ ] Storing previous values H calculated and updating
+- [ ] Storing and using harris and sift feature instead of re-computing

 ## Contributers

 - **Rohit Lal** - [Website](http://take2rohit.github.io/)